manwar/theweeklychallenge/content/blog/mojo-meets-graphql.md

 Web application available at http://127.0.0.1:3000
 ```

+In another terminal, we start query the application.

 ### Search Book

 Here we search book with id 2 and we want book title and it's author's id and name.